ld4l/open_annotation_rdf/README.md

 [ruby-rdf/rdf](https://github.com/ruby-rdf/rdf).
 The following models are provided:

 1. LD4L::OpenAnnotationRDF::Annotation - Implements an open annotation.
-  a.
-Target and Body metadata
 1. LD4L::OpenAnnotationRDF::CommentAnnotation - Extends Annotation to implement a comment annotation of free-form text.
-1. LD4L::OpenAnnotationRDF::CommentBody - Extends Annotation to implement the body of a comment annotation holding the free-form text.
+1. LD4L::OpenAnnotationRDF::CommentBody - Implements a body holding free-form text.
 1. LD4L::OpenAnnotationRDF::TagAnnotation - Extends Annotation to implement a tag annotation of user specified short phrase tag.
+1. LD4L::OpenAnnotationRDF::TagBody - Implements a body holding the short phrase tag.
 1. LD4L::OpenAnnotationRDF::SemanticTagAnnotation - Extends Annotation to implement a semantic tag annotation with values limited to a controlled vocabulary.
+1. LD4L::OpenAnnotationRDF::SemanticTagBody - Implements a body with rdf_subject equal to the URI of the controlled vocabulary term
+.

 ### Ontologies